TIKTOK

 Process

-3. Conducted interviews over Zoom with mapping activity (generative method)
+3. Conducted 5 remote interviews with a mapping activity

 Insights - Thematic Analysis